Greensboro massacre: Background

 In October 1979, the WVO renamed itself the Communist Workers Organization.
 It planned to stage a rally and a march against the Klan on November 3, 1979, in Greensboro.
 The county seat of Guilford County, this city had been a site of major civil rights actions in the 1960s.
 Sit-ins resulted in the desegregation of lunch counters.
-The CWP entitled their protest as the "Death to the Klan March"; the event was scheduled to start in a predominantly black housing project called Morningside Homes on the black side of town, and to proceed to the Greensboro City Hall.
-The CWP distributed flyers that called for radical, even violent opposition to the Klan.
+The CWP publicized their protest as the "Death to the Klan March"; the event was scheduled to start in a predominantly black housing project called Morningside Homes and to proceed to a community center for a conference The CWP distributed flyers that called for radical, even violent opposition to the Klan.
 One flier said that the Klan "should be physically beaten and chased out of town.
 This is the only language they understand.
 Armed self-defense is the only defense."
 Communist organizers publicly challenged the Klan to attend the march.